graphile/graphile.github.io/src/pages/postgraphile/required-knowledge.md

 https://www.graphile.org/postgraphile/quick-start-guide/

-Walks you through installing the proper software like `node` and `postgres` and creating of a database that postgraphile will be hooking into.
+Walks you through installing the required software such as `node` and `postgres` and creating of a database that PostGraphile will be connecting to.

 **Schema Design**